betelgeuse-7/betelgeuse-7.github.io/polymorphism.md

 }
 ```

-The function `describeFruit` would typecheck if were to pass it an instance of `Lemon` or `Banana`, but how does the compiler know which method to call?
+The function `describeFruit` would typecheck if we were to pass it an instance of `Lemon` or `Banana`, but how does the compiler know which method to call?
 Generally, it can't know it at compile-time, and it needs to figure it out at run-time.
 This is called *late binding*, and it is achieved through the well-known mechanism of *dynamic dispatch*.

 `Lemon` and `Banana` are subtypes of `Fruit`, because `Fruit` is the generalized type.